News · —

 Microsoft and Sony Back Universal Scene Description Standard

-Microsoft and Sony are joining the Alliance for OpenUSD.
-This move solidifies the standard's position in the spatial computing landscape.
+Microsoft and Sony have joined the Alliance for OpenUSD, solidifying the standard's position in the spatial computing landscape.
+This move expands the coalition of industry heavyweights supporting a unified 3D content format.

 Share this story